traceyourtrade/tyt-prod/replit.md

 ## Overview
 This is a Next.js 16 trading journal application that allows users to track their trades, analyze performance, and maintain a trading notebook.
 The application uses MongoDB for data storage, AWS S3 for image uploads, and Google OAuth for authentication.

-**Current State:** UI Redesign Complete - Premium Neutral Dashboard Aesthetic **Last Updated:** December 5, 2025
+**Current State:** UI Redesign Complete - Premium Neutral Dashboard Aesthetic + Prop Firm Mode **Last Updated:** December 5, 2025

 ## UI Redesign (Completed)